 Teleport Database Access natively works the same way you do: on any laptop, any operating system, or in a browser.

 Understand database access events including what queries are being run and by who to increase security and maintain compliance.

 With a real-time global catalog of all your databases in the cloud, on-prem, or edge, resource discovery, remote access, and maintenance are easy.

-Teleport provides access to cloud databases such as AWS RDS and Aurora, GCP Cloud SQL, and MongoDB Atlas as well as self-hosted databases.
+Teleport provides access to cloud databases such as Amazon RDS and Aurora, GCP Cloud SQL, and MongoDB Atlas as well as self-hosted databases.

 Give an identity to all your microservices, CI/CD automation, and service accounts

 Teleport Machine ID vastly simplifies certificate management for IT infrastructure and applications, just like Let’s Encrypt simplified TLS certificate management for websites.

 Teleport Machine ID unifies access policies for people and machines, reducing operational overhead and increasing security and compliance.